 If I add the opportunity cost to my total travel costs I arrive at 1091€.

 After taking everything into consideration, including airfare, transit, and opportunity cost, it turns out that flying from Helsinki instead of Stockholm actually saves me 264€.
 In addition, because my travel time is longer on the Stockholm route, I would need to factor in additional meals which would increase the cost of this route even further.

 The Bottom Line

-About the Author – Jacky is one half of the traveling duo at NomadEpicureans.
-Jacky and Mihir write about expat life in Denmark and travel in Europe.
-They enjoy traveling off the beaten track and getting in touch with local culture.
+About the Author – Jacky is one half of the travelling duo at NomadEpicureans.
+Jacky and Mihir write about ex-pat life in Denmark and travel in Europe.
+They enjoy travelling off the beaten track and getting in touch with the local culture.

 Please share your thoughts in the comments or reach out on social media...We would love to hear from you.